Central African Forest Initiative (CAFI)

 Accountability Mechanisms The implementing organisations have to provide the CAFI Secretariat and the UNDP MPTF Office with narrative progress reports and financial annual statements.
 In addition, they need to prepare results-oriented and evidence based annual and final reports.
 The Secretariat is responsible for consolidating the data reported and the CAFI EB is in charge of reviewing the overall progress against expected results.

 The CAFI EB has commissioned an independent evaluation on the overall performance of the Fund.
-This evaluation has started in 2019 and is ongoing.
+This evaluation, started in 2019, has been completed and is publicly available.
+The report provides insights into CAFI’s progress, challenges, and recommendations up to that point.
 Another independent evaluation is expected at the closure of the Fund in 2027.

 Participation of Observers and Stakeholders The CAFI EB has two permanent observers, namely the FAO and the World Bank.
 Members of the CAFI EB can decide to grant observer status to other countries or entities to participate in CAFI EB meetings on a case-by-case basis.